rkp678/Project_1_Group_3/README.md

 #

 ##  Data and Research Questions:
 Based on our analysis of the data included in the OpenSea API, we refined our data visualizations to the following achievable results.
-The data was broken apart into exploration, cleanup, and analysis phases as seen in the JupyterLab notebook.
-Refer to the **Visualizations.ipynb** and **XXXXX.ipynb** files in GitHub for code details, and the **NFT Project 1 PowerPoint** for the full presentation (including narratives and visualizations).
+The data was broken apart into exploration, cleanup, and analysis phases as seen in the JupyterLab notebooks.
+Refer to the **Visualizations.ipynb** and **XXXXX.ipynb** files in GitHub for code details, and the **NFT Presentation Dashboard** for the full presentation (including narratives and visualizations).
 Visualizations and conclusions included in the project are as follows:
 1. NFT Bid Trends - add conclusion
 2. Number of NFT Sales Per Day - add conclusion
 1. Volume of Sales Per Day - add conclusion